Contraction of surfaces in hyperbolic space and in sphere: Introduction

-As the first step, we need to show that the scalar curvature of the evolving surface $M_t$ remains to be positive along the flow \eqref{1.1} in $\mathbb{H}^3$.
-This is equivalent to show that the Gauss curvature $K>1$ holds on $M_t$ for $t>0$, and can follow from the evolution equation of $K$ and parabolic maximum principle.
-For the flow in sphere $\mathbb{S}^3$, we also apply the maximum principle to the evolution equation of $K$ and obtain that $K$ is greater than its initial value.
-This implies the strict convexity of the surfaces $M_t$ is preserved along the flow \eqref{1.1} for $t>0$.

-The key step in the proof our main theorems is to prove the curvature pinching estimate.
-In the hyperbolic case, we consider the following function
+The proof of our theorems mainly relies on the crucial curvature pinching estimate.
+In the hyperbolic case, instead of using \eqref{s1:G1} we consider the following quantity

-on the evolving surfaces $M_t$ (inspired by \cite{Andrews-Chen2017}).
-Since $K>1$ is preserved, the function $G$ is well-defined on $M_t$ for all $t\in [0,T)$.
+on the evolving surfaces $M_t$ (see \cite{Andrews-Chen2017} for the special case where $F=K-1$).
+Since the initial surface satisfies $K=\kappa_1\kappa_2>1$, we apply maximum principle to show that this condition is preserved, and thus the function $G$ is well-defined on $M_t$ for all $t\in [0,T)$.
 We will show that the spatial maximum of $G$ is monotone non-increasing along the flow \eqref{1.1} with speeds listed in Theorem \ref{main-theo-I}.
 The proof is by applying maximum principle to the evolution equation of $G$.
 The main advantage of this quantity $G$ is that there are no zero order terms in its evolution equation, provided that the speed function $F$ is a homogeneous function of the principal curvatures or $F$ is a power of the scalar curvature.
 Thus, the monotonicity of $G$ along the flow reduces to the non-positivity of the gradient terms at the critical points.
 This would be the most technique part in the proof: We will first derive in \S \ref{sec:2-3} a general formula for the gradient terms at the spatial critical point of $G$ for general speed function $F$.
 Then in \S \ref{sec:3} - \S \ref{sec:5}, we treat the three speed functions listed in Theorem \ref{main-theo-I} separately.
-By careful calculation, we eventually find the range for the power $\alpha$ such that the gradient terms are non-positive, and therefore we conclude that along the flow the spatial maximum of $G$ would be monotone non-increasing in time.
+By careful calculation, we eventually find the sufficient condition for the power $\alpha$ such that the gradient terms are non-positive, and therefore we conclude that along the flow the spatial maximum of $G$ would be monotone non-increasing in time.
 We should point out that the analysis of the gradient terms here is much more complicated due to the negative curvature of the ambient space $\mathbb{H}^3$.
 In fact, the coefficients in front of $(\nabla_1 h_{11})^2$ and $(\nabla_2 h_{22})^2$ are not homogeneous in $\k_1,\k_2$, which is quite different from the Euclidean case considered in \cite{Schulze2006}.